2017 Indian presidential election: National Democratic Alliance

+United Progressive Alliance

 Results

 Ram Nath Kovind was declared as the President-elect after the counting of votes which was held on 20 July 2017.
 He was administered oath by the Chief Justice of India Jagdish Singh Khehar, to take office as the 15th President of India on 25 July 2017 at the Central Hall located in The Parliament House, New Delhi.